Noscka/NosLib/RULES.md

 6. Function Parameters must start with lowercase letter
 7. Do not use #param region inside functions as it lowers readablity
 8. Class and Enum Members/attributes must start with capital letter
+9. Experimental features must be in the header file to which they relate